wustl-oncology/immuno_gcp_wdl_local/README.md

-# Running the WASHU Immunogenomics Workflow on Google Cloud - compute1 version
+# Running the WASHU Immunogenomics Workflow on Google Cloud - local version

 ## Preamble
 This tutorial demonstrates how to run the WASHU immunogenomics pipeline (immuno.wdl) on Google Cloud.